nnnGi/.github/profile/README.md

 Hi 👋,

-I would say that "Bow ties are cool"
+🇸🇬 I'm a person who would tell you that "Bow ties are cool"

-🇸🇬 I'm a person
 📚 I study stuff
 💾 I code mainly Java, Python and C++
 (I do Web Dev too)